stisa/crow/README.md

 ### Events
 Generic event emitter, taken from nim stdlib ( for now )
 ### Windows
-An abstraction over a gl context.
+An abstraction over a window.

+### GL
+Attempts to abstract webgl and opengl to a common api.

+### Renderer
+Draw primitives using `gl.nim`

 Notes:
 - currently only webgl sort of works